All Episodes

 And good evening once again, ladies and gentlemen.

-Welcome to uh Rush Limbaugh, the TV show, a big show tonight, an exciting show tonight.
+Welcome to Rush Limbaugh, the TV show, a big show tonight, an exciting show tonight.

-By the way, start your VCRs and tape this because you're gonna keep this, because this show is going to the Museum of Broadcasting for archival purposes, because it's gonna be so good.
+You're going to have to watch fast because we're going to have to go fast, and you're going to want to, by the way, start your VCRs and tape this because you're going to keep this because this show is going to the Museum of Broadcasting for archival purposes because it's going to be so good.

 But you don't know precisely what we're going to say about it, so stay with us.